 skip to Main Content

 The next Religious Worlds of New York summer institute will meet from July 8 – 26, 2024, at Union Theological Seminary in the Manhattan neighborhood of Morningside Heights.
-Applications will be available on this page in early November 2023, and will be due in early March 2024.
-Please click here to join the Interfaith Center of New York’s email list, and you’ll be the first to know when applications are available.
-This page includes detailed information about the application process and eligibility criteria for our 2022 institute, which will remain largely same in 2024.
+Applications for the 2024 institute are now closed, but if you’d like to learn about future Religious Worlds institutes and other religious diversity education programs, please click here to join the Interfaith Center of New York’s email list.

 Eligibility Criteria

-Participants must be United States citizens, residents of U.S. jurisdictions, or foreign nationals who have been residing in the United States or its territories for at least the three years immediately preceding the application deadline.
-U.S. citizens teaching abroad at U.S. chartered institutions are also eligible to participate.
-Foreign nationals teaching abroad are not eligible to participate.
+• foreign national who has been residing in the United States or its jurisdictions for at least the three years immediately preceding the application deadline.

-Participants may not be delinquent in the repayment of federal debt (e.g., taxes, student loans, child support payments, and delinquent payroll taxes for household or other employees).
-Individuals may not apply to participate in a seminar or institute if they have been debarred or suspended by any federal department or agency.
+• are delinquent in the repayment of federal debt (taxes, student loans, child support payments, and delinquent payroll taxes for household or other employees)

 To be considered for selection, applicants must submit a complete application as defined below on this page.
+Any questions about applications should be directed to the individual project team.
 Click here to find these eligibility criteria on the NEH website.

-In addition to these NEH eligibility criteria, COVID vaccination is required for all participants in the Religious Worlds institute, with the exception of those who have specific, documented medical conditions that preclude vaccination.
-The health and safety of our summer scholars and our fellow New Yorkers comes first.
+In addition to these NEH eligibility criteria, COVID vaccination is required for all participants in the Religious Worlds institute, with the exception of those who have documented medical conditions that preclude vaccination.
 Click here for more details about our COVID safety policies.

 Selection Criteria